GannettDigital/api-docs/source/includes/_chat_summary.md

 ### Summary

 This API can be used by customers who have our chat widget on their site.
-The API has metrics on the chat along with traffic information (Paid Campaign/Organic).
+The API has metrics on each chat along with traffic information (Paid Campaign/Organic).

 ### Usage
 Use GET to retrieve information from the Chat Summary API.
 Data can be returned for a GMAID by a specific date range determined by start date and end date.

-Subtotals will be returned for each Master Campaign ID with chats in that date range.
+Subtotals will be returned for each Master Campaign ID with chat activity in the specified date range.

 Subtotals can be further aggregated given an interval, and will be totaled for `day`, `calendar_week`, or `calendar_month`.
 The first day of the interval will be used to denote the interval totals.